lvs1974/IntelGraphicsFixup/README.md

 Add `igfxfw=1` to enable GuC microcode loading in 10.13 or newer.
 Add `igfxrst=1` to prefer drawing Apple logo at 2nd boot stage instead of framebuffer copying.
 Add `igfxframe=frame` to inject a dedicated framebuffer identifier into IGPU (only for TESTING purposes).
+Add `igfxsnb=1` to ensure proper IntelAccelerator name for Sandy Bridge CPUs for GVA support
+Add `ngfxgl=0` to disable Metal support

 #### Credits
 - [Apple](https://www.apple.com) for macOS